 What do you mean by assessment?
 How do I assess student learning?
 What exactly do you want me to do?

-The program assessment process is owned by each individual college/school and the respective Associate Deans and Department Chairs or Program Lead.
-This process can be broken down into two components: (1) Plan and (2) Execution.
+The program assessment process is owned by each individual college/school and the respective Associate Deans and Department Chair or Program Lead.

 What have my peers at Drake set as their learning outcomes?
 What strategies have worked for my colleagues across campus?
 How are the other academic programs at Drake regularly reflecting on student learning?

 Programs submit annual review and reflection on student learning to their Dean/Associate Dean.
-You can review those reports below.
+Here are some examples of how your colleagues are doing and using assessment:

 18-19 Program Assessment Reports (pending)